 Buy your Walt Disney World tickets separately

-It is tempting to book everything all together with the same holiday provider.
-Sometimes that is easier and less fuss, however if you need to save money on your Walt Disney World holiday then you can get your tickets separately.
-With less than 30 days notice before our flights, I decided that the best way to protect the short-notice amount of budget I had was to do it this way.
+It’s tempting to book everything all together with the same holiday provider.
+Sometimes that is much easier and less fuss.
+However, if you need to save money on your Walt Disney World holiday then you can get your tickets separately.
+With less than 30 days notice before our flights, I decided that the best way to protect the short-notice budget I had was to do it this way.

 They also had the FastPasses and Memory Maker built into the Disney World tickets, so I didn’t have to do anything extra to ensure we got the full experience.
 By booking the tickets separately I was able to save a lot of money, especially at short notice.

 Option one (and the one I plumped for on our first trip) is to go self-catering and make use of packed lunches.
-I made sure we had an empty backpack in our suitcases that could hold two water bottles and a couple of lunchboxes.
-I know it sounds a bit school-trippy, but actually doing this saved us a lot of money on food costs.
-The snacks at the Disney parks are very expensive if you’re buying things off the cuff.
+I made sure we had an empty backpack in our suitcases that could hold two water bottles and a couple of lunch boxes.
+It sounds a bit school-trippy, but doing this saved us a lot of money on food costs.
+Snacks at the Disney parks are very expensive if you’re buying things off the cuff.
 I’m talking a tenner for an ice cream kind of expensive.

 Freezing water bottles at night and taking them with us through the day was another great way to save money, as bottled water is really expensive in the parks too!
 We refilled ours at water fountains if we ran out – saved a fortune.

 I planned for us to hit the nearest supermarket on day one and stock up on packed lunch supplies.
 I’d read that bringing packed lunches into the Disney World parks was fine, and it was!
 Although we got a few odd looks when we had our bags searched before entry, we managed to save a fair bit of cash by planning ahead.